Windscale fire: Use of water

 At 01:30 hours on Friday 11 October, when the fire was at its worst, 11 long ton of uranium were ablaze.
 The magnesium in the cartridges was now ablaze, with one thermocouple registering 3100 °C, and the biological shield around the stricken reactor was now in severe danger of collapse.
 Faced with this crisis, Tuohy suggested using water.
-This was risky, as molten metal oxidises in contact with water, stripping oxygen from the water molecules and leaving free hydrogen, which could mix with incoming air and explode, tearing open the weakened containment.
+This was risky, as molten metal oxidises in contact with water to strip oxygen from the water molecules and leave free hydrogen, which could mix with incoming air and explode, tearing open the weakened containment.
 Faced with a lack of other options, the operators decided to go ahead with the plan.

 About a dozen fire hoses were hauled to the charge face of the reactor; their nozzles were cut off and the lines themselves connected to scaffolding poles and fed into fuel channels about 1 m above the heart of the fire.
 Tuohy once again hauled himself onto the reactor shielding and ordered the water to be turned on, listening carefully at the inspection holes for any sign of a hydrogen reaction as the pressure was increased.
 The water was unsuccessful in extinguishing the fire, requiring further measures to be taken.